Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “Will my child receive an InterSoccer gift?”

-Each child attending an After School, TOT Soccer & Mini Soccer, Weekend Soccer or 5 Day Summer Camp Course will normally receive a gift for taking part on the course, however this also depends on each individual course/camp.
+Each child attending at least 3 Days Camp will normally receive a gift for taking part, however, this also depends on each individual camp and season.

 “Are there facilities for showering after the courses or camps ?”